-Speech and Language therapy services offered at NAPA Center treat a diverse range of diagnoses including but not limited to:
+Speech and Language therapy services offered at NAPA Centre Sydney treat a diverse range of diagnoses including but not limited to:

-For children with complex communication needs, our therapists are experienced with a variety of Augmentative and Alternative Communication (AAC) devices while keeping a child’s individual strengths, difficulties, language skills, positioning, vision, and motor skills in mind.
+For children with complex communication needs, our speech-language pathologists are experienced with a variety of Augmentative and Alternative Communication (AAC) devices while keeping a child’s individual strengths, difficulties, language skills, positioning, vision, and motor skills in mind.
 Therapists approach any alternative augmentative communication system with assuming absolute child competence and ability.
-Intervention programs may incorporate:

 A multidimensional approach that integrates the physical-sensory aspects of motor production with the cognitive-linguistic and social-emotional aspects of language to develop motor skill within the context of meaningful language interactions